 Nina is currently doing her Master in Development Studies at the Graduate Institute of International and Development Studies in Geneva.
 She previously completed her B.A.
 (Adv.) in Global Political Economy at the University of Manitoba, graduating as a President's Scholar.
 She aspires to eventually practice in migrant rights advocacy and poverty alleviation.

 As Premier, Nina serves as the Chairperson.
-Her responsibilities include overseeing YPM’s strategic direction; coordinating the planning of Winter Session; and presiding over meetings of the Executive, Cabinet, and general membership.
+Her responsibilities include overseeing YPM’s strategic direction; coordinating the planning of Session; and presiding over meetings of the Executive, Cabinet, and general membership.

 Speaker - Deborah Tsao